 Often, IT Administrators are also referred to as system administrators, network admins, system managers, or sys admins.
 The terms are sometimes used interchangeably.
 In bigger companies, the admin’s role can be subdivided into:

 Generally, IT Administrators are familiar with all major operating systems, server variations, authentication and security methods, and know how to troubleshoot hardware problems.
-They are able to read network protocols and backup company data.
+They can read network protocols and backup company data.
 In short, they are responsible for a trouble-free collaboration between the network servers and desktops (clients) in the company.
 Only if an overall reliable operation of computer systems is guaranteed, can the frontend Service Desk provide proper Remote Support to customers.

 IT Admins are also responsible for rolling out Remote Desktop Software in a business, whereas the Service Desk usually just works with the already implemented tool.
 With a superior Remote Desktop Solution, Administrators can: